 What do I have to do to compete?

-The minimum attendance required to compete is at the Rec Team membership level, which requires 2 days a week (excepting legitimate family/work/school excuses).
+The minimum attendance required to compete is 2 days a week (excepting legitimate family/work/school excuses).
 Please see a detailed explanation of membership levels on the Join the Team page.

 Do I have to compete all-around?